infinitegriduu/pAI-token/README.md

 ## Abstract

-The Ethereum network has proven itself to be the world's first permissionless, transparent, and immutable software application ecosystem.
-The emergence of smart contracts enables anyone to deploy decentralized applications and achieve interoperability through standard protocols (such as ERC20).
+The Ethereum network has proven itself to be the world's first permissionless, transparent, and tamper-proof software application ecosystem.
+The emergence of smart contracts has enabled anyone to deploy decentralized applications and achieve interoperability through standard protocols such as ERC20.

-However, traditional ERC20 token distribution methods mostly adopt **ICO/airdrops**, which are easily classified as securities and face centralization risks.
-In contrast, Bitcoin uses **Proof of Work (PoW) mining** for distribution and is classified as a "commodity".
+However, traditional ERC20 token distribution methods primarily rely on **ICO/airdrops**, which are easily classified as securities and face centralization risks.
+In contrast, Bitcoin employs **Proof of Work (PoW) mining** for distribution and is classified as a "commodity."

-**pAI** (Proof of AI Token) aims to **combine artificial intelligence with blockchain** to become a **decentralized AI token in the Ethereum ecosystem**.
+**pAI** (Proof of AI Token) aims to **combine artificial intelligence with blockchain**, becoming a **decentralized AI token in the Ethereum ecosystem**.
 It innovatively adopts a **dual-track mining mechanism**:

-- **Traditional PoW Mining (41M pAI, 41%)**: Provides instant rewards, attracting professional miners
+- **Traditional PoW Mining (40M pAI, 26.67%)**: Provides instant rewards, attracting professional miners
-- **Linear Release Mining (10M pAI, 10%)**: Incentivizes long-term participation, building a stable community
+- **Linear Vesting Mining (10M pAI, 6.67%)**: Incentivizes long-term participation, building a stable community
-- **Initial Market Allocation (49M pAI, 49%)**: Ensures liquidity and application implementation
+- **Initial Market Allocation (100M pAI, 66.67%)**: Ensures liquidity and application deployment

-This enables pAI to have both **market driving force** and retain the **security and community-driven nature of decentralized mining**, while achieving fair incentives for long-term holders through an innovative linear release mechanism.
+This enables pAI to possess both **market-driving power** and retain the **security and community-driven nature of decentralized mining**, while achieving fair incentives for long-term holders through an innovative linear release mechanism.

 ---

 ## Background

-pAI is an ERC20 token written in Solidity 0.8.30, aiming to become a **decentralized AI native asset**.
+pAI is an ERC20 token written in Solidity 0.8.30, aiming to become a **decentralized AI-native asset**.

-Unlike traditional tokens that rely on foundations or companies for management, pAI has **no premine, no ICO**, but is governed and distributed through **publicly transparent smart contracts**.
+Unlike traditional tokens that rely on foundation or company management, pAI **has no pre-mining or ICO**, but is instead governed and distributed through **publicly transparent smart contracts**.

 We believe:

-- **Artificial Intelligence + Blockchain** is the core combination point of the future
+- **Artificial Intelligence + Blockchain** is the core combination of the future
-- Decentralized architecture allows global developers and users to share AI economic dividends
+- A decentralized architecture enables developers and users worldwide to share the benefits of the AI economy
-- pAI, as an "AI native token", will circulate in multiple scenarios such as **computing power, AI training data, model exchange, and decentralized applications**
+- As an "AI-native token," pAI will circulate in multiple scenarios such as **computing power, AI training data, model exchange, and decentralized applications**

 ### The Importance of Decentralized Tokens

-Due to the obvious failure rate of the current ICO market on Ethereum, investors are vulnerable to pseudo-value supported only by speculation. pAI mitigates this problem by providing the Ethereum network with a decentralized Bitcoin-like asset that can serve the role of numerous centralized tokens in a more inviolable and trustless format.
+Due to the obvious high failure rate of the current Ethereum ICO market, investors are vulnerable to pseudo-values supported only by speculation. pAI mitigates this problem by providing the Ethereum network with a decentralized Bitcoin-like asset that can serve as numerous centralized tokens in a more inviolable and trustless format.

-This powerful mechanism frees individuals from using third-party exchanges and third-party custody that are prone to security vulnerabilities and wallet breaches.
-Moving away from centralization is the core concept of Satoshi Nakamoto's original classic Bitcoin. pAI has the ability to help keep the Ethereum ecosystem open, accountable, trustless, and decentralized at every step of the value transfer process.
-Unlike Bitcoin, pAI can interact with decentralized exchanges such as Uniswap and SushiSwap because it is fully compatible with Ethereum smart contracts.
-This means that while Bitcoin can only be traded in a centralized manner, pAI can be traded permissionlessly in immutable permanent smart contracts that cannot be censored or restricted by central entities.
+This powerful mechanism frees individuals from the need to use third-party exchanges prone to security vulnerabilities and wallet breaches, as well as third-party custodians.
+Moving away from centralization was the core concept of Satoshi Nakamoto in the original Bitcoin. pAI has the ability to help keep every step of the Ethereum ecosystem's value transfer process open, accountable, trustless, and decentralized.
+Unlike Bitcoin, pAI can interact with decentralized exchanges like Uniswap and SushiSwap because it is fully compatible with Ethereum smart contracts.
+This means that while Bitcoin can only be traded through centralized methods, pAI can be traded permissionlessly in immutable permanent smart contracts that cannot be censored or restricted by central entities.

 ---